 - The UK only finished outside the top 4 twice in 20 contests up to, and including 1977.

 - Sir Cliff Richard sang twice at the Eurovision song contest for the UK.

 - Ronnie Carroll also represented the UK twice consecutively in 1963 and 1964.

 - In the UK, the late great Sir Terry Wogan was synonymous with Eurovision commentary.

 - Let us remind you about some weird songs and performances on Eurovision: Lordi — “Hard Rock Hallelujah” (Finland, 2006) with their monster masks and horror elements, Verka Serduchka — “Dancing Lasha Tumbai” (Ukraine, 2007) with the catchy tune and aluminium outfits, Dustin the Turkey — “Irelande Douze Points” (Ireland, 2008) with the cringe-worthy performance that didn’t make it past the semi-finals, and Buranovskiye Babushki — “Party For Everybody” (Russia, 2012) the cute grannies from Buranovo.

-Do you have any interesting or fun facts about Eurovision that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Eurovision?
+Share them in the comments below!